Episode 8: The Episode for the Aspiring Network Scientist w/Michele Coscia

 Bipartite network: A network with 2 sets of nodes/vertices in which a node from set A can only be linked to a node from set B. Usually it means that each set has a different attribute.

 - Use it to as a recommendation system to customers ("people who bought "A" also bought "B").
-I strongly recommend to read the relevant chapter in Coscia's book we mentioned about the subject.
+I strongly recommend reading the relevant chapter in Coscia's book we mentioned about the subject.

 SBM or Stochastic Block Model: Honestly, neither Michele nor I felt like explaining it, or in Michele's words: "Aaron Clauset's is the person I trust more when it comes to SBMs, so his slides should help".